brookmg/Soccer-Ethiopia-API/README.md

 This is an Android api that serve the latest Ethiopian premier league standing data

+# The data is fetched from [Soccer Ethiopia](http://soccerethiopia.net).
+And this is an unoffical api.

 follow the following steps to add the dependency to your app:

 * make sure to add jitpack to your repositories